catalystneuro/turner-lab-to-nwb/src/turner_lab_to_nwb/asap_m1_mptp/assets/data_exploration/trial_structure.md

 3. **Inter-trial intervals**: Is the 3.0s default inter-trial interval accurate for the experimental protocol?

-4. **Pre-cue activity**: Is the pre-home-cue period (0 to ~2s) scientifically important for baseline or preparatory activity analysis?
+4. **Pre-center-target activity**: Is the pre-center-target period (0 to ~2.5s) scientifically important for baseline or preparatory activity analysis?

 5. **Data completeness priority**: Should we prioritize preserving all recorded data (Option 2) or focus on behaviorally relevant periods (Option 1)?